kuzudb/entity-resolved-kg-senzing-kuzu/README.md

 based on analysis from known money laundering cases, such as what was discovered about Danske Bank.

-In this workflow we will generate synthetic data to simulate money laundering.
-We'll use shell companies which were part of real-world fraud network, then generate simulated transactions based on statistical analysis of leaked bank data.
+In this workflow we generate synthetic data to simulate money laundering.
+We use shell companies which were part of real-world fraud network, then generate simulated transactions based on statistical analysis of leaked bank data.

-First we extract the shell companies from a possible fraud ring, then generate synthetic data:

   - `aml_transact.ipynb`: extracts a fraud network, then generates transactions